sglavoie/sglavoie.github.io-source/content/pages/learning-progress-2020.md

 -   University of London
     -   **Fundamentals of Computer Science**
-        -   Review merge sort; the algorithm of happiness (Lloyd Shapley); review time complexity of algorithms & Big O notation; recursion.
+        -   Review: Merge sort; the algorithm of happiness (Lloyd Shapley); review time complexity of algorithms & Big O notation; recursion.

 ### 6